Last Updated on October 6, 2023

-How to Open a Safe Without a Key or Combination
+How to Unlock a Safe Without the Key or Combination

 Safes are suppose to protect property, right?
 The sad news is that many of the inexpensive safes bought at big box stores or major online shopping sites offer very little protection, if any at all.
 This allows you to be able to open the safe without a key rather easily.

-You can unlock a safe without having a key by focusing on three areas of the safe.
-In order of easiness: unlock the safe by getting a key from a locksmith, bypass the safe solenoid in an electronic safe, or bypass/ break the key cylinder.
+You can open a safe without a key three ways.
+In order of easiness: 1) Unlock the safe by getting a key made, 2) bypass the safe solenoid in an electronic safe, and 3) bypass/ break the key cylinder.
 The safe’s solenoid can be bypassed by bouncing it or by a magnet.
 The safe’s key cylinder can be bypassed by picking, drilling, or just punching it out to remove it.

 What Types of Safes Can be Opened Without a Key?